StevenBlack/vocab/million-dollar-words.md

 ### imbroglio
 A state of confusion; an entangled mess.
 Often used to describe a mob of players duking it out at home plate, or a skirmish among many factions on Capitol Hill.
-The correct pronunciation is IM-BROHL-YOH (don't pronounce the g).

 ### imminent